-Informed consent must be obtained by an appropriate individual for the potential subject's participation in the research.
-Identification of the appropriate individual is based on the subject's individual circumstances.
+Informed consent must be obtained from an appropriate individual for the potential subject’s participation in the research in compliance with state laws in which the research is taking place.
+Identification of the appropriate individual is based on the subject’s individual circumstances.

 - If the potential subject has a court-appointed guardian who has been charged with making medical decisions for the potential subject, the potential subject cannot legally provide informed consent for him/herself, regardless of the subject's capacity to understand the research.

 - If there is not a relevant court-appointed guardian and the study team determines the subject has consent capacity pursuant to the IRB-approved assessment procedures, the subject should consent/authorize for him or herself.